-Russia is the world's largest oil exporter and the second-largest crude oil exporter1, and Ukraine is a key transit country for Russian exports to Europe2.
-For both countries, mineral fuels (coal, petroleum, and natural gas) are the largest export category.
-Despite a relatively small percent of Russian oil exports reaching the U.S., the commodity is a global product.
-A lower global supply drives prices higher everywhere as countries that depend on the Russian supply chain look elsewhere to import.
+A. Russia is the world's largest oil exporter and the second largest crude oil exporter1, and Ukraine is a key transit country for Russian exports to Europe2.
+For both countries, mineral fuels (coal, petroleum, and natural gas) is the largest export category.
 A large percent of the European Union's total energy imports comes from Russia-close to 40% of its coal and refined petroleum, and around 25% of its crude oil and natural gas.

-From the start of the invasion on February 24 through March 8, the price of crude oil rose over 30%-a gain of almost 100% for the previous 12 months according to Bloomberg.
-Despite retreating some over the last few days, an extended period of lower Russian supply could intensify the concern for higher prices.
+From the start of the invasion on February 24 through March 9, the price of crude oil rose nearly 30%-a gain of almost 100% for the previous 12 months according to Bloomberg.